 Our approach to spending on the house is to squirrel away whatever cash we can in an ISA, use these funds to pay for the construction project (or whatever) and then start saving again.

-A sensible approach is to talk to your bank, of course, or your credit card providers to see if existing credit card debt can be amalgamated or transfered with a balance transfer deal and hopefully a lower interest rate.
+A sensible approach is to talk to your bank, of course, or your credit card providers to see if existing credit card debt can be amalgamated or transferred with a balance transfer deal and hopefully a lower interest rate.

 Most of us know, by now, the way to cut expenditure and raise a bit of cash.
 You know the kind of thing:-

-* having a declutter and selling items on Ebay, Craigslist, Gumtree or your local car boot sale
+* having a declutter and selling items on eBay, Craigslist, Gumtree or your local car boot sale

 * reducing unnecessary daily expenditure (yes you know you shouldn’t be buying expensive coffees and should be taking your own lunch but it’s so difficult to get into the groove, isn’t it?)